-Reserved Matters planning approval has been granted by City & County of Swansea Council for Pobl Group and Coastal Housing to develop a new community of 144 zero carbon homes to the west of Swansea.
+Reserved Matters planning approval has been granted by City & County of Swansea Council for Pobl Group to develop a new community of 144 zero carbon homes to the west of Swansea.

 The site, known locally as Gwynfaen Farm, is located adjacent to the villages of Loughor and Penyrheol, overlooking the Loughor Estuary.